holochain/holoscape/README.md

 ```
 npm install
 ```
-Copy an `holochain` binary into the holoscape directory, e.g.:
+Copy an `holochain` binary into the holoscape directory as `holochain-linux` or `holochain-darwin`, depending on your OS, e.g.:

 ``` shell
 $ nix-shell https://holochain.love